-Beginning in Fall 2020 as part of the System of Care, SAISD, in conjunction with The University of Texas Health Science Center of San Antonio Department of Psychiatry, will locally implement the Texas Child Health Through Telemedicine (TCHATT) project.
-This initiative will provide all schools with remote access to clinical behavioral health telemedicine services for at-risk students identified by counselors, social workers, Licensed Specialists in School Psychology, school nurses and other school-based mental health professionals.
+Beginning in Fall 2020 as part of the System of Care, SAISD, in conjunction with The University of Texas Health Science Center of San Antonio Department of Psychiatry, implemented the Texas Child Health Through Telemedicine (TCHATT) project.
+This initiative provides all schools with remote access to clinical behavioral health telemedicine services for at-risk students identified by counselors, social workers, Licensed Specialists in School Psychology, school nurses and other school-based mental health professionals.